 - Once stuffing is cooked, fill in each eggplant with it (heaping).
 If stuffing seems ‘’water-y’ – that’s even better - that way meal will not get dry when placed in the oven.

-- Place eggplant in baking dish and bake until top stuffing gets crispy (approx. 10 min) in oven.
+- Place eggplant in baking dish and bake until top stuffing gets crispy (approx. 10 min) on 180C/360F in your oven.

 - Serve immediately or while still warm.